-Video surveillance is also used by plumbers to detect leaks and faults in drains and pipes.
+Video surveillance is also used by leak detection plumbers to detect leaks and faults in drains and pipes.

 A CCTV drain inspection is a plumbing diagnosis technique that makes use of closed-circuit television systems to find blockages, leaks and other faults inside pipes, sewer lines and drains.